 Seattle’s mayor, who has advocated for increasing access to affordable housing and reducing homelessness since taking office, signed the ordinance into law on July 14, 2017.
-According to Bloomberg Tax, Seattle’s elected leaders anticipated a challenge to the ordinance as a way to institute income taxes in Seattle and across the state, which are currently banned.
+According to Bloomberg Tax, Seattle’s elected leaders anticipated a challenge to the ordinance as a pathway towards legalizing graduated income taxes in Seattle and potentially across the state.
 Washington Supreme Court precedent holds that a tax on income is a property tax that must be levied uniformly pursuant to the Washington Constitution, rather than at graduated rates.

 A Washington Court of Appeals recently affirmed a trial court decision striking down the Seattle tax as unconstitutional for this reason.
 The Court of Appeals further found that the Seattle income tax violated statutory prohibitions on levying net income taxes (which allow deductions for expenses) as opposed to gross income taxes.
 The case is now positioned for an appeal to the Washington Supreme Court and, if accepted, would present the case that Seattle leaders hope will change the framework for income taxes in the state of Washington.